nene/jintervals/README.markdown

 QUnit.

 jintervals is **localized**.
-It currently supports English, Russian, Lithuanian, Finnish and Estonian, plus you can easily add your own.
+It currently supports English, Russian, Ukrainian, Lithuanian, Finnish and Estonian, plus you can easily add your own.

 ## Examples